 Rosemary believes that most psychological distress is caused by life circumstances rather than by personal deficit and sees therapy as a form of empowerment and call to action, rather than an exploration of internal ‘problems’.
 She is interested in what works in therapy, with a particular focus on the emotional and unspoken aspects of the therapeutic relationship.
 Rosemary sees research as a potentially transformative process through which profound changes can emerge in both the researcher and the researched.
 She is interested in phenomenological and heuristic research methods.
-She is currently undertaking some research into the lived experience of stereoscopic vision and its impact on relating to the self, world and others.

 - BPS Chartered Psychologist